 Fat Farmers No More

-In 2013, we moved from the city, gave up our gym membership and moved to the country to establish our homestead and raise fresh produce and our own meat.
+Last year, we moved from the city, gave up our gym membership and moved to the country to establish our homestead and raise fresh produce and our own meat.
 Although we finished a lot projects, we also gained some extra weight because we thought we were burning more calories by working so hard.
 As it turned out, we ate our way out of our most comfortable jeans and put our health at stake.
 It could happen to anyone!
-Our new year’s resolutions not only includes completing the projects we didn’t get to in 2013, but also getting back to a more healthful lifestyle so we can literally enjoy the fruits of our labor longer and be physically able to keep up with all there is to do on a homestead.
+Our new year’s resolutions not only includes completing the projects we didn’t get to last year but also getting back to a more healthful lifestyle so we can literally enjoy the fruits of our labor longer and be physically able to keep up with all there is to do on a homestead.

 Life on a farm can make you fat.
 As with most of the earth’s population, staying fit and healthy is as much of a challenge on a farm as it is in a city.
 When you have livestock that requires daily feeding and cleaning, as well as tending to gardens, fences, household repairs, and other unexpected emergencies or occurrences, you can burn a lot of calories and expend huge amounts of energy.
 It also creates a healthy appetite for the honey and eggs you collected, the beef, pork, or chicken you raised, and the wonderful comfort food that we identify with on a farm or ranch.